 Distracted movingly depicts the ways in which the quest to find the answer to solving ADHD can tear apart a family.
 The ending is a bit na´ve, however, in its temporary fix of resolving to simply love and appreciate the child as a solution.
 This is the beginning, but not the solution.
 Whatever the solution may be, Distracted is a fresh and cleverly written play filled with valid observations on a valid current topic.

 Distracted had its world premiere at the Mark Taper Forum, and was produced at the Roundabout Theatre Company in New York City on February 7, 2009.
 Lisa Loomer's other works include Living Out, The Waiting Room, Expecting Isabel, Broken Hearts, Birds and the screenplay for Girl Interrupted.

 Distracted will be appearing through May 16, 2010 at the Caldwell Theatre.
 The Caldwell Theatre Company is a professional theatre company hiring local and non-local Equity and non-Equity actors.
 The Caldwell Theatre Company is designated by the State of Florida as a Cultural Institution and receives funding from the State of Florida through the Florida Department of State, the Florida Arts Council and the Division of Cultural Affairs.
 The Caldwell Theatre Company is located in the Count De Hoernle Theatre at 7901 N. Federal Highway in Boca Raton, FL.
 Performance times are Wednesday through Saturday evenings at 8:00 PM, and Wednesday, Saturday and Sunday matinees at 2:00 PM.
 For information and/or tickets you may contact them by phone at 561-241-7432 or online at www.caldwelltheatre.com.

-*Indicates a member of Actors' Equity Association, the union of professional actors and stage managers in the United States.
+*Indicates member of the Actor's Equity Association, the Union of Professional Actors and Stage Managers in the United States.